rajnish2857/logistic_regression/README.md

 ## Usage

-1. Place `dataset.csv` in the project directory.
-2. Open and run `linear_regression.ipynb` in Jupyter Notebook or VS Code.
+1. Open `logestic_reg.ipynb` in Jupyter Notebook or VS Code.
-3. Follow the notebook cells for step-by-step regression analysis.
+2. Run each cell step by step to generate data, train the model, and evaluate results.

 ## Notes

-- The notebook prints model coefficients and intercepts.
+- The notebook uses synthetic data for demonstration.
-- Performance metrics and plots help assess model accuracy.
-- You can modify features and target variables as needed for# linear_regression
+- Hyperparameter tuning is performed with multiple penalties, solvers, and regularization strengths.
+- Evaluation includes accuracy, confusion matrix, classification report, ROC-AUC, and ROC curve visualization.
+- You can adjust the classification threshold to see its effect